Barclays' Diamond faces grilling in parliament

 The Bank of England declined to comment.

-Former Chancellor of the Exchequer Darling was sceptical of the Barclays defence: "What Bob Diamond or Barclays appear to be saying is that the Bank (of England) told them to do this," he told Channel Four television.
+Former Chancellor of the Exchequer Darling was skeptical of the Barclays defense: "What Bob Diamond or Barclays appear to be saying is that the Bank (of England) told them to do this," he told Channel Four television.

 "I would find it absolutely astonishing that the Bank would ever make such a suggestion and equally I can think of no circumstances that anyone, certainly in the department which I was responsible for - the Treasury - would ever suggest wrongdoing like this," said Darling, whose centre-left Labour party is now in opposition.